-Wakefield, Mass. – June 1: A wide majority of Greater Boston residents wants to see offshore wind power — rather than power generated from fossil fuels — replace the retiring Mystic Generating Station in Everett.
-According to a new poll conducted by the MassINC Polling Group 77% of Boston area residents said the state should rely more on wind power while only 37% said the state should rely more on natural gas.
+Wakefield, Mass. – June 1: A wide majority of Greater Boston residents want to see offshore wind power — rather than power generated from fossil fuels — replace the retiring Mystic Generating Station in Everett.
+According to a new poll conducted by the MassINC Polling Group, 77% of Boston area residents said the state should rely more on wind power while only 37% said the state should rely more on natural gas.
 When offered options to replace Mystic Generating Station, 58% preferred underwater transmission lines that bring offshore wind power to Boston while only 19% preferred land-based transmission enabling fossil-fuel-generated power.

 Moreover, 70% opposed keeping the oil- and natural gas-burning Mystic Generating Station open beyond its retirement date of June 2024, according to the poll, which was commissioned by Anbaric, a Wakefield, Mass.-based energy transmission development company.

 The expected closure of the Mystic plant compelled grid operator ISO-New England to issue a request for proposals in December 2019 for energy transmission to replace lost electricity production from Mystic Generating Station.
 Anbaric has proposed the Mystic Reliability Wind Link transmission project to bring offshore wind and backup system power from Southeast Massachusetts directly to Greater Boston.
 Electric power transmission lines for the Wind Link will run entirely underground and under the seabed from Plymouth to Everett.